VB Decompiler News

 - Increased row height for properties list in Designer

-class placed before Module without public methods
+class is placed before Module without public methods

 - BugFix: Ignore analyzing prototype for public "Sub" and "Functions" to